pousse-cafe/pousse-cafe.github.io/documentation.md

     runtime.start();

 ``defineAndImplementDefault`` method returns a Bundle builder that will use internal storage and messaging.
+In order to use another storage and messaging, use `defineThenImplement`.

 A call to ``Runtime``'s ``start`` method actually starts the consumption of messages by listeners.
 The call to `start` is non blocking.